 John Hempson died in 1856 and the family broke up.
 Anne’s brother Amis and his wife Sarah Ann took over the farm.
 Amis became a noted breeder of shorthorn cattle.
 He also served on the Essex Chamber of Agriculture and on the local Board of Guardians where he seems to have been considered the local expert on rates and rates assessment.
 Anne’s mother and her two unmarried daughters moved to Bures in Suffolk where Lydia Hempson senior had grown up, though Anne was not at home with the two Lydias on the day of the 1861 census.
 She was visiting family friends - barrister James Cockle, his wife Adelaide, and their two daughters.
 The Cockles were living at 76 Cambridge Terrace Paddington but James had been born in Great Oakley Essex and Adelaide in Walton Suffolk.

-George and Amis Hempson were sent to school in Colchester, but it’s likely that Lydia, Anne and Mary had their schooling in Ramsey.
+Anne’s brothers, George and Amis Hempson, had been sent to school in Colchester, but it’s likely that she and her sisters had their schooling in Ramsey.
 The Hempson’s neighbour at Hill House in Ramsey was the local school-master: perhaps the Hempson girls attended his village school and got their basic literacy and bible knowledge there.
 In addition, their mother would have taught them the skills that had served her well as a farmer’s wife and the owner of some property.
 Lydia Hempson senior and her daughters Lydia and Anne all told the 1861 census official that they were gentlewomen.
 Anne went a little further and described herself as a “Gentlewoman of Independent means”.
 I find the use of the word ‘gentlewoman’ interesting as it has such an old-fashioned ring to it.
 Taken with the information that all three women had given census official in 1851 - that they were farmers (not farmer’s wives and daughters) - it conjures up for me a woman, proud to be descended from the Tudor yeomanry, valuing her country skills - supervising the work of the dairy, making and mending, perhaps cooking, keeping the keys to the spice-box, going out to pick blackberries, coming back to make jam, attending church on Sunday with all the members of her household in tow - a fixed and important part of the rural scene.
 However, I wonder how much the Hempson women had updated the duties of the ‘gentlewoman’ to reflect the 19th-century rural scene.
 Did they include visiting people from their village who’d been sent to the local Poor Law Union workhouse because there was no farm-work for them, for example?
 Because Anne - like most of the women in the GD - left no papers when she died, we’ll never know.

 Anne’s reference to having her own income, was perhaps made because of the very urban surroundings she was in on census day 1861 - she obviously wasn’t quite sure the census official would understand the term ‘gentlewoman’ like she did herself.
 She did inherit something from her father, and something more when her mother died (in 1869), I think, because at her death her personal effects came to five thousand pounds or so, a larger sum than I had expected.